cloudbees-days/cloudbees-field-workshops/docs/cloudbees-ci/cbci-3.md

 * One of the main reasons to manage configuration as code is to take advantage of features provided by source control tools - like GitHub webhooks for example.
 You don't want to have to execute any manual steps when you commit approved changes to your CloudBees CI configuration.
 ]

-* In the following lab we will setup a Jenkins Pipeline job - or more specifically, a [Pipeline Organization Folder](https://jenkins.io/doc/book/pipeline/multibranch/#organization-folders) - on your ***managed controller*** that will be triggered whenever you commit any approved changes to the **`master`** branch of your CloudBees CI configuration bundle repository.
+* In the following lab we will setup a Jenkins Pipeline job - or more specifically, a **Pipeline Template** based job on your ***managed controller*** that will be triggered whenever you commit any approved changes to the **`master`** branch of your CloudBees CI configuration bundle repository.
 * The *GitOps for CloudBees CI CasC* lab instructions are available at:
   * https://cloudbees-ci.labs.cb-sa.io/module-1/casc/